 levels, melting glaciers and extreme weather events – is creating the

-biggest refugee crisis in world history.
-Bangladesh and neighbouring regions are seeing literally tens of millions of men, women and
+biggest refugee crisis in modern world history.* Bangladesh and neighbouring regions are seeing many millions of men, women and

 children displaced from their homes.